How to leave Kansas residency?

 183-day rule

-• What is the 183-day rule?: If you spend 183 days or more in Kansas in a calendar year, you may be considered a resident for tax purposes, even if you’ve moved to another state.
-This means you could be liable for state income taxes.
+- What is the six-month / 183-day rule?: If you spend more than six months (about 183 days) in Kansas during a tax year, you may be presumed to be a resident for tax purposes, even if you have moved to another state.
+This presumption can be challenged, but the burden is on you to show that Kansas was not your domicile.

 Keep detailed travel records

-• Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of Kansas will prove that you’ve stayed under the 183-day limit.
+- Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of Kansas will help show how much time you actually spent in the state and support your position about where you are a resident.

 Step 4: Kansas-sourced income